mvonombogho/mvono-consultants-website/README.md

 ## Next Steps

 - Complete Analytics & Reporting tools
-- Enhance the Project Management system with automatic reminders
+- Implement the Advanced Features from Phase 7
-- Develop Advanced Marketing & Integration capabilities
+- Setup comprehensive user training and documentation for Phase 8
 - Implement API integration with other business tools

 ## Contact